abdulsaleh/asyncio-for-ai/src/introduction.md

 I encourage you to attempt each challenge before reading the solution.
 Research shows that [productive failure](https://pubmed.ncbi.nlm.nih.gov/33180211/) leads to deeper learning, even if you struggle and can't come up with the solution.

 ## About me

 I'm a software engineer at Google, where I build infrastructure for Gemini fine-tuning and batch inference.
 I care about making AI development easier, faster, and more accessible.

-If you find this guide helpful, check out my at [abdulsaleh.dev](https://www.abdulsaleh.dev/).
+If you find this guide helpful, check out my blog at [abdulsaleh.dev](https://www.abdulsaleh.dev/).

+## Source Code

+The markdown source code for this book is available on [github](https://github.com/abdulsaleh/asyncio-for-ai).
+This book was compiled and built in Rust using [mdbook](https://rust-lang.github.io/mdBook/).